OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-08.md

 ## 1 Corinthians 8:5

-For even if there are so-called gods, whether in heaven or on earth, as indeed there are many gods and many lords,
+For even if there are those called ‘gods’, whether in heaven or on earth, as indeed there are many ‘gods’ and many ‘lords’,

 ## 1 Corinthians 8:6